datawire/quark/docs/tutorials/rpc-basic/clients.rst

 Full Python Client
 ------------------

-A full copy of the Python client for this example can be found `here <https://github.com/datawire/quark/blob/master/examples/helloRPC/pyclient.py>`_ - the file you constructed following the instructions on this page should match it exactly barring differences in the content of the print requests.
+A full copy of the Python client for this example can be found `in GitHub <https://github.com/datawire/quark/blob/master/examples/helloRPC/pyclient.py>`_ - the file you constructed following the instructions on this page should match it exactly barring differences in the content of the print requests.

 [[JMK The url above should be branch-specific; once the branch variable is in place and working this can be handled automagically as part of the build.]]